 According to this infographic the answer is no, it isn’t (click on the picture for a larger, more readable view).
 At least not directly.
 Your average cost for hiring someone to remodel your kitchen is about $17,000 but your return on investment (ROI) is 70%, or $11,900.
 In other words, you are spending $17,000 to increase the value of your home $11,900, so you are losing $5100!
 Why would you want to do that?
 If you do the work yourself you might break even, assuming you have the expertise and don’t botch up the job.

 Kitchen Remodels Make Your House Sell Faster, Not for More

 If your real estate agent didn’t make this clear the main benefit of remodeling before selling is to eliminate barriers to buying your house for as many people as possible.
 If you have a kitchen in which for half of the people looking at your house it’s a deal breaker then it’s going to take that much longer to sell the place.
 And of course your realtor may end up showing it twice as many times in order to sell it so there’s definitely incentive on his or her part to get you to spend the money on your house.
 It’s to your realtor’s advantage.

 Selling Fast Saves You Money if You Move Out Before Selling

-If you are going to live in your house until it sells then it’s not as crucial to fix it up since time is not working against you but if you have already moved out before putting it on the market then you might be paying for two mortgages until the old house sells and that can add up to an extra %5100 expense fairly quickly.
+If you are going to live in your house until it sells then it’s not as crucial to fix it up since time is not working against you.
+If you have already moved out before putting it on the market then you might be paying for two mortgages until the old house sells and that can add up to an extra expense fairly quickly.
 If you vacate your house to sell it then how fast it sells makes a huge difference in how much you will end up with in your pocket when everything is said and done.

 What Brings the Best Return on Investment?